sajid46/LDCTest/README.md

-#Local Data Company Test
-#SQL Test
+#SQL Test - LocalData Company Test
 #---------------------------------------------------------------
 Given the following tables, write a query which returns the total footfall count per premises.
 The resultset should contain the